Global Top 100 companies by market capitalisation: March 2025

 Source: S&P Global Market Intelligence LLC with PwC analysis

-The US remains dominant with an ever-growing proportion of the Top 100
+The US continued to dominate the Top 100

 Source: S&P Global Market Intelligence LLC with PwC analysis